 Department policies require all staff to report immediately any knowledge, suspicion, or information regarding an incident of sexual abuse or harassment; and for staff not to reveal any information related to a sexual abuse report to anyone other than extent necessary.
 The facility reports all allegations of sexual abuse and sexual harassment, including third party and anonymous reports, to the Inspector General via the MINS reporting system.
-Unless otherwise precluded by Federal, State, or local law, medical and mental health practitioners shall be required to report sexual abuse pursuant to paragraph (a) of this section and to inform inmates of the practitioner's duty to report, and the limitations of confidentiality, at the initiation of services.
-Review of investigative files; and interviews of staff and inmates verified staff immediately report any knowledge, suspicion, or information regarding an incident of sexual abuse or harassment; and that staff does not reveal information related to a sexual abuse report other than to people authorize to discuss the report.
 Random interviews with staff revealed that staff is very aware of their responsibilities to report incidents of sexual abuse or harassment and know not to reveal any information about a sexual abuse incident to anyone other than to the extent necessary.
 Interviews with inmates and staff did not reveal any incident of sexual abuse or harassment not reported to the Inspector General.
+Facility does not house youthful inmates.